-The balances of capital surplus as of December 31, 2023 and 2022 were as follows:
+The balances of capital surplus as of December 31, 2024 and 2023 were as follows:

-December 31, 2023 December 31, 2022
+Dec ember 31, 2024 December 31, 2023

-Additional paid-in capital \$ 2,127,990 1,270,247
+Additional paid-in capital \$ 2,127,990 2,127,990

-Cash capital increase reserved for employees' subscription 18,720 -
+Cash capital increase reserved for employees' subscription 18,720 18,720

 Gain on disposal of assets 980 980

 Stock options 71,530 71,530

-Changes in equity of associates and joint ventures accounte for using equity method d 8,788 8,788
+Changes in equity of associates and joint ventures accounted for using equity method 10,184 8,788

 Employee stock options 5,582 5,582

-\$ 2,233,590 1,357,127
+\$ 2,234,986 2,233,590

-According to the R.O.C.
-Company Act, capital surplus can only be used to offset a deficit, and only the realized capital surplus can be used to increase the common stock or be distributed as cash dividends.
+According to the R.O.C Company Act, capital surplus can only be used to offset a deficit, and only the realized capital surplus can be used to increase the common stock or be distributed as cash dividends.
 The aforementioned realized capital surplus includes capital surplus resulting from premium on issuance of capital stock and earnings from donated assets received.
 According to the Regulations Governing the Offering and Issuance of Securities by Securities Issuers, capital increases by transferring capital surplus in excess of par value should not exceed 10% of the total common stock outstanding.

-(iii) Retained Earnings
+(iii) Retained earnings